Bud Black: Cleveland Indians

-On June 3, 1988, the Royals traded Black to the Cleveland Indians in exchange for Pat Tabler.
+On June 3, 1988, the Royals traded Black to the Cleveland Indians for Pat Tabler.
 The Indians went the same direction as the Royals, initially using Black as a relief pitcher.
 He made his Indians debut on June 5, collecting 1 strikeout against the Detroit Tigers.
 In July, the Indians converted Black back to a starting pitcher.
 His stint in the rotation that year lasted 7 games, a stretch where he threw 37 innings, posting a 1–2 record with a 4.86 ERA.
 In late September, Cleveland moved Black to the bullpen once again for his final two appearances of the season.

-In the 1988–89 offseason, Black became a free agent but ultimately re-signed with the Indians a month afterward.
+After the 1988 season, Black became a free agent but re-signed with the Indians a month later.
 In 1989, he experienced a revival in his pitching career, being named as the Indians #2 starter behind Greg Swindell.
 He made his season debut on April 6 against the Milwaukee Brewers, pitching 7 2/3 innings while giving up 8 hits and 2 earned runs.
 In 1989, Black pitched 6 complete games, 3 of which were shutouts.
 He finished the year with a 12–11 record, 222 1/3 innings pitched, and a 3.36 ERA.

 In 1990, Black was Cleveland's Opening Day starter, going 5 innings with 6 hits and 3 earned runs surrendered against the New York Yankees.
 He remained the team's ace for most of the year, starting 29 games where posted an 11–10 record with 191 innings pitched and a 3.53 ERA.
 He threw 5 complete games in that stretch, 2 of which were shutouts.